slowproj/slowdash/docs/UserModule.md

 [TODO] implement SUFFIX

-By default, user modules are not enabled if the server program is launched by CGI (or command-line).
-To enable this, set the `enabled_for_cgi` (or `enabled_for_commandline`) parameter `true`.
+By default, user modules are not enabled if the server program is launched by CGI.
+To enable this, set the `enabled_for_cgi` parameter `true`.
 Be careful for all the side effects, including performance overhead and security issues.
 As multiple user modules can be loaded in parallel, splitting user functions to a CGI-enabled module and disabled one might be a good strategy.

 ### Example
 ```yaml